Arrest made in Middletown hit-and-run that killed 61-year-old woman last year

 LifeStar was dispatched to the scene and Eddinger was taken to the hospital, where she later died.

-Police said Charles Leroy Demoranville, of Haddam, was working as a delivery person for a restaurant in Middletown when he hit Eddinger.
-Police said that he turned himself in to the police department Tuesday morning.
+Police said Charles Leroy Demoranville, of Haddam, was working as a delivery person for a Chinese restaurant in Middletown when police say he hit Eddinger.

+Tuesday morning Middletown Police announced Demoranville turned himself in after learning of a warrant for his arrest.

 He was charged with negligent homicide with a motor vehicle and evading responsibility.